kaashyapan/sqlc-gen-fsharp/Readme.md

   ```
 - ```sqlc generate```

-See the test folder for a sample setup.
+See the example folder for a sample setup.